pandino/thumbnailer/README.md

 # Movie Thumbnailer

 A Go application for generating and managing thumbnail mosaics from movie files.
-This project replaces the original shell script-based solution with a modern, containerized Go application that includes a web interface for viewing and managing thumbnails.
+This project provides a modern, containerized Go application that includes a web interface for viewing and managing thumbnails.

 ## Features